Parent’s Guide to Creating a Safe Home for Children With Disabilities

 Hire Experienced, Reliable Contractors

-Contractors with experience in accessibility can offer valuable recommendations and ensure that changes comply with regulations.
+Contractors with accessibility experience can recommend the right approach and confirm that changes comply with local regulations.
 Before hiring a contractor, ask for recommendations and photos of their previous work.

 Stay Informed